Zytegeist/what-is-git-demo/003-add-a-new-file.md

 Use git status to see what changes have been made to the repo.

 ```
-$ nano 001-allie-git-initialize.md
+$ nano 001-<your-name>-git-initialize.md
 ```
 Add the text hello world. \
-command x and y to save.  \
+control x and y to save.  \
 Run git status to see your new file.

 ```